 To our surprise, the Poly-Urethane finished floors did not show any noticeable differences between the adhesives.
 All 3 products resulted in no residue after 30 days.

-Always check the manufacturer’s suggestions as well as trust the experience of the individuals you hired to do your job.
+Always check the manufacturer’s suggestions as well as trust the experience of the individuals you hire to do your job.
 These test results suggest using Scotch-Blue Delicate for UV-Oiled and Lacquer finish floors.
-The results also suggest that you can use all 3 tapes over a polyurethane finish, but for the insignificant difference in cost it is best to choose the safest delicate tape recommended by the manufacturer for preserving the finish!
+The results also suggest that you can use all 3 tapes over a polyurethane finish, but for the insignificant difference in cost, it is best to choose the safest delicate tape recommended by the manufacturer for preserving the finish!

-For more information check out our Blog for more home improvement related info…
+For more information check out our Blog for more home improvement-related info…